MentalBlood/bandasync/README.md

 ## Bugs

-Some artist pages are actually album pages (usually when artist have only one album).
-Currently `bandasync` can not handle them properly

-If you found another bug, please report [here](https://github.com/MentalBlood/bandasync/issues)
+No known, if you found one please report [here](https://github.com/MentalBlood/bandasync/issues)